thugmba/innovationlab/_posts/2024-10-09-link-obsidian-zotero.md

 ### How to link Zotero and Obsidian

-How to cite data in Zotero in Obsidian.
+How to cite Zotero'item in Obsidian's note.

 ### Install

+It needs to install one plugin in Zotero and two plugins in Obsidian.

 1. Install [Better BibTeX forZotero](https://retorque.re/zotero-better-bibtex/installation/) plugin in Zotero
 2. Install Zotero Integration, Pandoc Reference List plugins in Obsidian

 ### Configuration

+After installing plugins in Obsidian, additional configuration is required for both plugins.

+#### Zotero Integraion

-1. In the Zotero Integration's General Settings, add a citation style you want and set the __Output Format__ to __Pandoc__.
+1. Add a citation style you want.
+It is just a name for you to choose from in command palette.
+2. Set the __Output Format__ to __Pandoc__.
 ![[Pasted image 20241008162336.png]]

-2. In Pandoc Reference List's option,
+### Pandoc Reference List

 1. Enable __Pull bibliography from Zotero__.
 ![[Pasted image 20241008162547.png]]

-  2. In __Citation style__, choose style you want.
+2. In __Citation style__, choose actual citation style you want.
 In this example, we choose APA 7 edition.
 ![[Pasted image 20241008162718.png]]

 ### Usage

 To cite a reference in Obsidian,